 Introduction / History

 In 1943, Stalin had the Kalmyk descendants deported to Siberia for allegedly uniting with occupying Nazi troops.
 About half did not survive the Siberian cold; others were so dispersed that the Kalmyk language and culture suffered irreversible decline.
 In 1957, after Stalin's death, they were allowed to return home.
 Modern day Kalmykia is located north of the Caspian Sea and west of the Volga River.
-Animosity still remains between the Russians and Kalmyk.
+Animosity still remains between Russians and Kalmyks.

 Kalmykia is composed of steppes (treeless plains), semi-desert, and desert.
 It does not have good soil for crops.
 In rural areas, there are herdsmen who raise cattle, sheep, goats, and a few camels.
 They are known for their love of fine horses and horse racing.
 Those who live in the narrow neck of land with access to the Volga River are fishermen.
 Many have a small garden plot in the yard, growing melons, corn, and potatoes for their families.
 Some are employed in the trades, earning barely sustainable wages.
 Others continue to live as nomads, their lives characterized by seasonal migrations.
 Their dwellings are portable tents called yurts.

-The Kalmyk traditionally lived in extended family units with a mother and father, married sons and their families, and unmarried sons and daughters.
+Kalmyks traditionally lived in extended family units with a mother and father, married sons and their families, and unmarried sons and daughters.
 Today there is a growing tendency toward nuclear families.
 Couples usually marry in their early to mid-twenties.
 Kalmykian law still allows polygamy.
 Sadly, divorce is becoming more common, and legal abortion is the principal means of birth control.

 The traditional Kalmyk dress includes velvet hats, loose fitted coats, and heavily padded long pants.
 Men often shave their heads, except for one small area in the back that is reserved for a ponytail.